srinu2003/srinu2003/README.md

 - 👋 Hi, I’m @srinu2003
 - 🎓 Pursuing B.tech in Computer Science Engineering  at 🏫 [MLR Institute of Technology and Management](https://mlritm.ac.in/)
 - 📫 tsrin2003@gmail.com
-- 👀 I’m interested in Design and Dvelopment
+- 👀 I’m interested in Design and Development
 - 🌱 I’m currently learning JAVA/[Flutter](https://flutter.dev/)/HTML
 <!-- - 💞️ I’m looking to collaborate on ... -->
 ---